 Crawford Goldsby was born in Fort Concho, Texas, on February 8, 1876, to St. George and Ellen Beck Goldsby; Bill’s father was a mulatto from Alabama, a sergeant of the Tenth United States Cavalry, and a Buffalo Soldier.
 His mother was a Cherokee Freedman, mixed with African, Indian, and white ancestry.

 By the time he was seven, his parents had separated, and his mother moved him to Fort Gibson in Indian Territory.
 Before long, he was sent to an Indian School in Kansas, where he attended for three years.
-Afterwards, he was sent to an Industrial School for Indians in Carlisle, Pennsylvania for two years.
+Afterward, he was sent to an Industrial School for Indians in Carlisle, Pennsylvania for two years.
 However, despite attempts to provide him with a good education, some sources indicate that he could barely read and write.

 He left school at the age of 12 and returned to Fort Gibson.
 It was at this tender age that some say he killed his first man.
 Large for his age, Crawford confronted his brother-in-law, who had told him to feed some hogs.
 Grabbing a gun, Crawford shot and killed him but was not prosecuted because of his age.

 A year later, his mother remarried, and young Crawford did not get along with his new stepfather.
 Around that time, he began to associate with a bad crowd, drank liquor, and generally rebelled against any authority.
 Two years later, at the age of 15, he moved from his mother’s house to his sister Georgia’s and her husband.
 By the time he was 17, he was working a ranch, where he said to have been well-liked.
 However, that would all change the following year when he would begin his outlaw career, becoming one of the most dangerous and feared men in Indian Territory.